 About the JSNA

-The JSNA examines a wide variety of factors that have an impact of the health and wellbeing of residents in Haringey, in line with the priorities of the Health and Wellbeing Board.
+The JSNA examines a wide variety of factors that have an impact on the health and wellbeing of residents in Haringey, in line with the priorities of the Health and Wellbeing Board.
 It seeks to encourage better working between providers, commissioners and the local authority.

-The Haringey JSNAs are also used to support the Health and Wellbeing Strategy which sets out the council’s priorities to improve the health of the local population of Haringey.
+The Haringey JSNAs are used to support the Health and Wellbeing Strategy which sets out the council’s priorities to improve the health of the local population of Haringey.